niwhashini/Uncovering-Neural-Nets-using-Mapper-Graphs/README.md

 # Uncovering Neural Networks using Mapper Graphs

-> **Visualizing latent structure in time-series representation learning using Topological Data Analysis**
+> Visualizing latent structure across **neural layers and architectures** using Topological Data Analysis

 ---

 ## Overview

-This repository presents an **end-to-end framework** for:
+This repository presents a research framework for **interpreting neural networks using Mapper graphs**.
-1. generating **synthetic multivariate time-series with controlled anomalies**,
-2. learning **latent representations** using neural autoencoders, and
-3. analyzing and comparing these representations via **Kepler Mapper graphs**.

-The goal is to **interpret and compare neural representations**—not via scalar metrics alone, but by studying their **topological organization**.
+The project is organized into **two complementary parts**, both aimed at uncovering structure in learned representations beyond scalar performance metrics.

+The central idea is to study **how information is organized topologically**—across *layers* and *architectures*—using Kepler Mapper.

 ---

+## Project structure

+### Part I — QFormer: Mapper graphs through neural network layers

+This part focuses on **intra-model analysis**.

+Given a single neural network we:
+- extract activations from **intermediate layers**,
+- construct Mapper graphs at each layer, and
+- study how representation topology evolves **depth-wise**.

+**Goal:**
+Understand how neural networks progressively reshape information as it flows through layers.

+---

+### Part II — Time Series: Mapper graphs across architectures

+This part focuses on **inter-model comparison** for time-series representation learning.

+We:
+1. generate **synthetic multivariate time series with controlled anomalies**,
+2. learn latent representations using different architectures, and
+3. compare their Mapper graphs to reveal structural differences.

+Implemented architectures:
+- LSTM Autoencoder
+- DC-VAE
+- Transformer Autoencoder

+**Goal:**
+Compare how different model families organize temporal patterns and anomalies in latent space.

 ## Pipeline at a glance